 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be , a from my laboratory.
+NA: Demonstrating the procedure will be NA, a NA from my laboratory.
+NA

 INTERVIEW: Author saying the above.